Pleasure (Jolin Tsai album)

 Pleasure is the fifteenth studio album by Taiwanese singer Jolin Tsai, released on July 25, 2025, by Warner.
 Centered around the theme of the seven deadly sins, the album explores the multifaceted nature of desire, portraying it as an innate human instinct.
 It presents pleasure as the culmination that arises from the sublimation of desire.

+The album was released in physical format exclusively in Taiwan and ranked as the highest-selling album by a female artist in 2025.
+In China, it was released only in digital format.
+As of the end of 2025, cumulative digital sales exceeded 220,000 units, making it the highest-selling digital album by a C-pop female artist that year; As of June 16, 2026, cumulative digital sales have exceeded 333,000 units, with total revenue surpassing RMB 10 million.

+The album received the most nominations at the 37th Golden Melody Awards, totaling nine nominations, including Album of the Year, Best Mandarin Album, Best Vocal Recording Album, Song of the Year for "Pleasure", Best Music Arrangement for "DIY", and Best Music Video nominations for both "Pleasure" and "Fish Love".
+Tsai was also nominated for Best Mandarin Female Singer and Best Album Producer, together with Starr Chen.
+Ultimately, the album won Album of the Year and Best Vocal Recording Album, while Tsai won Best Mandarin Female Singer.

 Background

 On October 15, 2024, Tsai attended a Balvenie event in Taipei, where she revealed that six tracks for her new album had been recorded and announced plans for its release in the first half of the following year.
 On December 11, 2024, Tsai attended a Valentino event in Taipei, where she shared her intention to release the new album in the spring of the following year.
 The album is expected to include 11 tracks.
 On December 14, 2024, media outlets reported that Tsai is scheduled to release the album in March 2025.
 In response, Tsai's manager clarified that "the concept for the new album was developed in parallel with that of the upcoming concert tour.
 The schedule is still being planned, and any confirmed information will be announced in due course."

 On April 2, 2025, Tsai attended a MAC event in Shanghai, where she revealed that she had recently traveled to Los Angeles for the photoshoot of her new album cover and music video.
 She also announced that her new album would be released in May of the same year.
 When discussing the album's style, Tsai mentioned that both the concept and production choices were bold and something she had never attempted before.
 "These are things I have always wanted to explore," she stated.
 "The makeup for this album is also quite different, aligning closely with the character and themes in the lyrics."